Ylianst/MeshCentral/docs/docs/install/install2.md

 This will allow the server to get and periodically update its Let’s Encrypt certificate.
 If this is not done, the server will generate an `ACCES: permission denied` exception.

+### Restore backup in Ubuntu

+- Stop Meshcentral service `sudo systemctl stop meshcentral.service`
+- In your old server, get your backup : meshcentral-data folder, and mongodump-xxxx.archive
+- In the new server, replace the actual meshcentral-data with your backup (it will handle your LestEncrypt cert also)
+- Restore mongodb : mongorestore --archive=mongodump-xxxx.archive
+- Restart meshcentral.service `sudo systemctl start meshcentral.service`

 ## Microsoft Azure

 In this section, we will look installing MeshCentral on Microsoft Azure.
 Microsoft Azure offers many operating system options and we will be selecting `Ubuntu Server` as our choice.
 From the Azure portal, we select `Virtual machines` on the left and `Add`.